Construction projects

 Construction projects currently underway

-Both projects will only use pipes that are also certified for the transportation of hydrogen.
+Both sections will only use pipes that are also certified for the transportation of hydrogen.

 Pipeline: NETG Voigstlach – Paffrath